 We have designated an Event Safety Officer who will remain full time on site during the event itself.
 This person will be supported by the Site Manager, Licensing and Production Offices together with other members of the site management team who will have a specific Health & Safety remit.
-By setting this team in place we aim to ensure a robust and resilient system to support the aim of making the Marlay Park Concerts and Longitude 2023 safe events for all who work and attend.
+By setting this team in place we aim to ensure a robust and resilient system to support the aim of making safe events for all who work and attend.
 This team will ensure the following happens: